From Rakiya Garba Karaye, Maiduguri

 President Muhammadu Buhari has commissioned the headquarters building of Niger Delta Development Commission (NDDC), 25 years after the groundbreaking ceremony, commending the Minister of Niger Delta Affairs, Sen. Godswill Akpabio, for steadfastness in ending many years of renting by the commission, and the attendant profligacy.

-This was contained in a statement issued by the Special Adviser to the president on Media Femi Adesina on 16th February 2021.
+This was contain in statement by Special Adviser to the President on Media & Publicity Femi Adesina March 11, 2021.

 The President, who virtually commissioned the building from the Council Chamber of the State House, said the land was acquired by the Oil Mineral Producing Areas Development Commission in 1996, and was abandoned after series of design amendments.